Overview of Research Projects

 Research leader KINOSHITA Hirotsugu

-Researchers HOSONO Kaito
+Researcher HOSONO Kaito

 Visiting researchers MORIZUMI Tetsuya,SANO Kenji, MIYATA Sumiko

-Research collaborators KOMATSU Daisuke
+Research collaborator KOMATSU Daisuke

 An interview with a member of the “Japanese Generation” in Taiwan